saketd403/Visualising-Image-Classification-Models-and-Saliency-Maps/README.md

 Visualising Image Classification Models and Saliency Maps

-This project is based on the paper -Deep Inside Convolutional Networks: Visualising Image Classification Models and Saliency Maps by Karen Simonyan, Andrea Vedaldi, Andrew Zisserman Visual Geometry Group, University of Oxford.
+This project is based on the paper -Deep Inside Convolutional Networks: Visualising Image Classification Models and Saliency Maps by Karen Simonyan, Andrea Vedaldi, Andrew Zisserman Visual Geometry Group, University of Oxford.(https://arxiv.org/pdf/1312.6034.pdf)

-Here I have implemented the paper from scratch in the single notebook provided here.
+Here is a Keras  implementation of above paper from scratch in the single notebook provided here.

 The paper and project is divided into two parts:-
 1) Visualizing convolutional model input